Vinit-source/RL-QLeaning-agent-example/README.md

 ### Slow Transitions
 Please uncomment `self.window.after(DELAY)` on line 223 in [code.py](src/code.py)

-Please refer [M20CS064_Report](M20CS064_Report.pdf) for implementation details.

 ### Results
 Snapshots:
 ![Agent_Moving](results/Agent_moving_1.png)
 ![Agent_Moving](results/Agent_moving_2.png)

 Final learnings of the agent after all epochs:
 ![Learnings](results/learned_paths.png)

 Agent states for specific episodes are printed in the following format:
 `[episode 1/500] eps = 0.990 -> iter = 90, rew = 91.1`
 where eps is the exploration parameter (the ratio of agent exploring new path instead of going along previous learned path), iter is the number of iterations, rew is the total reward for the current episode.

 ### TO DO